Beatrice Faust

-Beatrice Eileen Faust (19 February 1939 – 30 October 2019) was an Australian author and women's activist.
+Beatrice Eileen Faust (19 February 1939 – 30 October 2019) was an Australian author, critic and women's activist.
 In 1966 she was president of the Victorian Abortion Law Repeal Association.
 She was a co-founder of the Victorian Council for Civil Liberties in 1966 and of the Women's Electoral Lobby in 1972.

-Life and career
+Early life

 Beatrice Faust was born Beatrice Eileen Fennessey in Glen Huntly, a suburb of Melbourne, on 19 February 1939.
 Her mother died shortly after having given birth.
 This had been predicted by doctors, who knew of a uterine canal anomaly which would lead to such, however being of Roman Catholic and Irish descent the use of contraceptives was denied her parents and subsequently her mother became pregnant.

 She was brought up by her father, three aunts and an extended Irish family, her great-grandmother Boule having arrived in Australia in 1848 as a consequence of the Great Famine and father at a later date.

+Education

-She attended Melbourne University in the 1950s, where she became acquainted with Germaine Greer and they extended their feminist inclinations through various cogitations, earning her bachelor's degree in English and subsequently her master's degree.
+Faust attended Melbourne University in the 1950s, where she became acquainted with Germaine Greer and they extended their feminist inclinations through various cogitations.
+She earned a bachelor's degree in English and subsequently her master's degree.
 Much later in her life, the higher degrees of PhD and LLD were conferred upon her, the former for her 1991 book Apprenticeship in Liberty and the latter for her life's work in general, as a social reformist and researcher.

-The first of her two marriages was to Clive Faust during her time at university.
-Having become known as a public figure with the Faust surname, when they later divorced she retained the name.

-She had one child, Stephen David, born out of wedlock in 1965 from her relationship with the Finnish academic Adam (Aimo) Murtonen.
+Feminist

-She was one of the first women to argue for civil liberties, abortion law reform and well-informed sex education for all.
+Faust was one of the first women to argue for civil liberties, abortion law reform and well-informed sex education for all.
 In 1966 she co-founded the Victorian Council for Civil Liberties to advocate for civil rights.
 In February 1972, Faust initiated the formation of the Women's Electoral Lobby (Australia), to agitate for legislative reform along specifically feminist lines and to give Australian women a greater voice in politics.